Gardening with Water Plants

 • These water plants are classified as “floating” oxygenators.
 They liberate oxygen that helps to clear the water and they absorb excess nutrients that cause algae.

-• Floaters literally float on the surface with their roots dangling in the water, moving wherever a breeze takes them.
+• Floaters literally float on the surface with their roots dangling in the water, moving wherever the breeze takes them.
 They shade the water and provide protection for fish.

 Submerged Oxygenating Plants